 The monthly cost of leasing a car is often lower than buying it with an auto loan.
-Drivers save an average of $113 per monthly payment, according to Experian’s State of the Automotive Finance Market report.
-However, there are a number of downsides to be aware of.
-Here’s how car leasing works and mistakes you should avoid.
+Drivers save an average of $112 per monthly payment, according to Experian’s State of the Automotive Finance Market report.
+However, there are several downsides to be aware of.

 How to lease a car

 If you’re ready to lease a car, follow these steps:

 - Do your research.
 When leasing a car, you have nearly unlimited options.
 You’ll want to narrow down the type and brand you’re interested in first, while factoring in how the price will fit into your budget.

 - Visit dealers.
 Next, visit a few dealers and take some test drives.
 That will help you narrow down what exactly you’re looking for.
 You may want to call ahead and get an idea of what’s available, and whether test drives are currently allowed.

 - Negotiate the terms of your lease.
 You’re not only talking about the price of the car when you visit a dealership.
 Pretty much everything is up for negotiation during the leasing process.
 The negotiation phase is the only chance you’ll have to get the perks you want in writing.
 To be the best negotiator check current pricing on sites like Kelley Blue Book.